 The Grassy Bay Cliffs are located in the southeast part of the Voyageurs National Park.
 The cliff rises 125 feet above the surface of Sand Point Lake.

-It looks prettier during fall when it’s surrounded by brilliant autumn reds and yellows.
+It looks prettier during fall when surrounded by brilliant autumn reds and yellows.
 The lake and its rock formation were formed over 2.5 billion years ago.

 You can access the Grassy Bay Cliffs by boat and snowmobile during winter.
 It’s also an ideal place for taking stunning pictures.
 So, show ‘em your photography skills!